Mathematics

 Assessment

-At the end of each topic, students complete a topic assessment.
-We will set students a ‘close the gap’ task based on any weaknesses in their assessments, or an extension task where they have scored full marks.
+At the end of each topic, students complete a topic check.
+We will set students a ‘close the gap’ task based on any weaknesses in their topic check, or an extension task where they have scored full marks.

-Year 7 sit a baseline test during the first term, for which there is no revision required.
-They also have a formal assessment at the end of the year.
+Year 7 have a formal assessment at the end of the year.
 Years 8 and 9 sit two formal assessments during the year.
 For all formal assessments, we will provide students with a structured set of revision activities.

 Key Stage 4